aws-solutions/fhir-works-on-aws/solutions/smart-deployment/USING_IMPLEMENTATION_GUIDES.md

    serverless deploy --useHapiValidator true
    ```

+> **Note**
-Note: For more information on how to set up AWS credentials or how to deploy to a specific stage or region, refer to the [installation documentation](INSTALL.md#manual-installation)
+> For more information on how to set up AWS credentials or how to deploy to a specific stage or region, refer to the [installation documentation](INSTALL.md#manual-installation).

 ## Supported IG features in FHIR Works on AWS